dobra-e/kickstarter-analysis/README.md

 Additionally, the number of backers is included in the dataset, but there are no demographic variables about the backers.
 Without knowing more about the donors who contributed to successful campaigns, the campaign cannot be targeted to those most likely to contribute.

 ### Additional Tables and Graphs
 Since the fund raising campaign is seeking $10,000, it may be useful to create more granular tables or graphs that focus on funding under $15,000.
 More specifically, for the Outcomes Based on Goals analysis, creating a chart with dollar ranges for every $1,000 instead of $5,000.
-This would allow
+This would help identify the best fundraising goal.

 It would also be interesting to compare plays to other subcategories of campaigns.
+For instance, comparing plays to somewhat similar art forms like musicals may strengthen the above conclusions or show different trends entirely.